Personal Care Assistance (PCA)

 A personal care assistant (PCA) may assist in these four categories of PCA services if the following criteria are met:

-Training of the PCA worker is specific to the person’s needs and occurs in the first 14 days of PCA service for the person (unless person has PCA Choice).
+- Training of the PCA worker is specific to the person’s needs and occurs in the first 14 days of PCA service for the person (unless the person has PCA Choice)

 PCA services may not meet all of the needs of the person.
 Referrals to other resources and services may be required.
 PCA services require prior authorization for payment.